Chicago police, activists and businesses prepare for verdict in officer's trial in Laquan McDonald killing

 - Defense rests in Chicago officer's trial in Laquan McDonald killing

-- Closing arguments expected in Chicago officer's trial in Laquan McDonald killing
+- Jury deliberations begin in Chicago officer's trial in Laquan McDonald killing

+- Chicago police Officer Jason Van Dyke found guilty of second-degree murder in Laquan McDonald killing

 - Chicago officer accused of killing Laquan McDonald says he's not a racist